 I'll also use the PhotoPills exposure calculator so I don't have to do the calculations of the reciprocity law in my head.

 A single long exposure Star Trails picture

 If you want to take a single long exposure Star Trails image (one unique photo), you'll have to use slow shutter speeds (10min or more) to get longer and aesthetic trails.

-The idea is to take test photos until you reach the correct exposure.
+The idea is to take test photos until you reach the correct lightness.
 To do this use the maximum aperture that your lens allows you, a very fast shutter speed and a high ISO.

-Once you find the combination of aperture, shutter speed and ISO that gives you the correct exposure, apply the reciprocity law to use a shutter speed as slow as possible to get the length of star trails you want.
+Once you find the combination of aperture, shutter speed and ISO that gives you the correct lightness, apply the reciprocity law to use a shutter speed as slow as possible to get the length of star trails you want.

 In order to do this, you'll have to reduce the ISO or even close the aperture a little bit.

 As you know that low exposures produce noise (grain) in the photo, being able to use lower ISOs will help you reduce this effect.

 Imagine that you've taken a test photo of 20s at f/2.8 and ISO 3200, and the photo is too dark.
 Take a second test photo by decreasing the shutter speed to 30s for example.

 Conversely, if the picture is too light, use a faster shutter speed (shorter exposure time).